 - Enrollment as a graduate student who has advanced to PhD candidacy or postdoctoral fellow

-- SfN membership (from application to award presentation)
+- SfN membership

 - Applicant is the first author on an abstract to be presented at the JNS meeting